 The Legislative Work

 The Department of Corrections refused.
 We got a search warrant for two prisons.
-I don’t know how many lawyers called us saying it was a violation of prisoners’ rights.
+I don’t know how many lawyers called us saying it was a violation of their rights.

 The media played an important role in building support for, and sustaining, the effort to change the law.
 In July 2011, Governor Rick Snyder signed a law enabling collection of DNA samples when a person enters prison.

 That change was huge.
-There are families and communities now who don’t have to hear the perpetrator is unknown and probably still at large.
+There are families and communities now who don’t have to hear the person who committed the crime is unknown and probably still at large.